Chia-Network/chialisp-web/docs/ref/clvm.md

 These integers are byte-aligned.
 For example, `0xFFF` is interpreted as the two bytes `0x0F`,`0xFF`, with value `4095`.

+This can also cause unexpected representations of numbers when they are expected to be interpreted as strings.
+If a positive integer's first byte is >= `0x80` (the most significant bit is 1) then it will be prepended with a `0x00` when the operator output type is a signed integer.
+Without that prepended byte, a positive value would appear negative in the case that the high bit is set.
+You are likely to encounter this when using the output of an int operation as the input of a string operation.

 ### BLS Point

 This type represents a point on an elliptic curve over finite field described [here](https://electriccoin.co/blog/new-snark-curve/).